CesiumGS/3d-tiles/specification/README.md

 Optionally, a [_3D Tile Style_](./Styling/) may be applied to a tileset.

 ## File extensions and MIME types

+3D Tiles uses the following file extensions and MIME types.

 * Tileset files use the `.json` extension and the `application/json` MIME type.
 * Tile content files use the file type and MIME format specific to their [tile format specification](#tile-format-specifications).